NINAD-17/Data-Structures-and-Algorithms/Maths For DSA/readme.md

     - `(a + b) % m = (a % m) + (b % m) % m`
     - `(a - b) % m = (a % m) - (b % m) % m`
     - `(a * b) % m = (a % m) * (b % m) % m`

+- That's a great question!
+In modular arithmetic, it's true that different numbers can have the same remainder when divided by the modulus.
+For example, if the modulus is 12, then 15 and 3 both have a remainder of 3.

+- However, in many applications of modular arithmetic, this "wrapping around" behavior is exactly what we want.
+For example, when working with hours on a clock, we don't care about the difference between 3 AM and 3 PM - we just care that they're both "3 hours past the hour".

+- In other cases, we might use modular arithmetic to keep numbers within a certain range to prevent overflow, even though this means that different numbers might map to the same result.

+- If we need to differentiate between numbers that have the same remainder when divided by the modulus, then we would need to use a different technique.
+For example, we might choose a larger modulus, or use a different system altogether.

+- In summary, while modular arithmetic does mean that different numbers can map to the same result, this is often a useful property and not a problem.
+When it is a problem, there are other techniques we can use.

 ## Fast Exponentiation
 - To reduce time complexity of brute force apporoach to find solution of problem `a^b` we use this.